zengm71/Course-Overview/git-section/Git Class 1.md

 ```
 [master (root-commit) 1e73b2f] test
  1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 hello_world.txt
+ create mode 100644 hello.py
 ```

-Now we've permanently saved this version of hello_world.txt to our history.
+Now we've permanently saved this version of hello.py to our history.
 One cool thing about git is that you can choose to commit whole files or just lines in files to the history, for the most part individual files are granular enough but it's a good feature to be aware of.

 Now all that remains is our ignore file, one that we don't want to track changes to - even if it changes.
 Git can be ordered to ignore certain files or folders and this is done with a plain text file called a `.gitignore` file.